-However, from 6 April 2015, greater flexibility has been introduced in the way in which members can use their DC and cash balance pots.
+However, from April 2015, greater flexibility has been introduced in the way in which members can use their DC and cash balance pots.
 It still remains possible to use some or all of a DC/cash balance pot to purchase an annuity from an insurer or to provide a scheme pension, as described above.
-However, in addition, a member can access his or her pot in one or more of the following ways.
+However, in addition, a member can access their pot in one or more of the following ways.